 Here the Gold Brabanters are enjoying stampeding a corner of the stall to get away from me because despite the fact I have been feeding, watering, and cleaning them 5 times a day they still think I am Jack the Ripper…

 Here are my five surviving White Laced Red Cornish who are SO CALM compared to the Brabanters!!
 Despite being twice the weight they find themselves under constant attack by their more hyper stallmates.
 SIGH.
 I have named the big one, likely a rooster, Ragnarok and he’s my favorite chicken of all of them.
 He’s just so smart and sweet.
+I shall call him Rags for short.

 The Welsummers have also chosen a specific corner to hang out in… so now I have little gangs of breed specific chickens.
 Strangest thing I ever did see.